 To apply for a financial scholarship the applicant must:

-Be a permanent resident of Northern Arizona;
+Be a permanent resident of the Verde Valley area.

-Be registered at one of the following Northern Arizona colleges:
+Be re-entering or continuing her education at one of the following Northern Arizona colleges:

-Yavapai Community College, Verde Valley or Clarkdale campuses
+Yavapai Community College, Clarkdale and Sedona campuses

 Coconino Community College